Samhita Mukhopadhyay

 Samhita Mukhopadhyay (born May 3, 1978) is an American writer and former executive editor of Teen Vogue.
 She writes about feminism, culture, race, politics, and dating.
 She is the author of Outdated: Why Dating is Ruining Your Love Life and the co-editor of the anthology, Nasty Women: Feminism, Resistance, and Revolution in Trump's America.

 Career

+The child of immigrants from India, Mukhopadhyay was raised in New York City.